astericsInrae/asterics-issues/.gitlab/issue_templates/Bug.md

-### Before you post this issue, please check if this issue has not been already posted [https://forgemia.inra.fr/asterics/asterics-issues/-/issues] ###
+**Before you post this issue, please check if this issue has not been already posted [https://forgemia.inra.fr/asterics/asterics-issues/-/issues]**

+**Please add label "Bug" (see below).**

+**Thank you for helping us to improve ASTERICS!**

-## Description of the bug :
+## Description of the bug

-make a clear and detailed description of the bug (in French or English)
+Make a clear and detailed description of the bug (in French or English).

-## Page/Analysis concerned by the bug:
+## Page (on ASTERICS) and analysis concerned by the bug

-(eg: Explore/PCA on dataset protein)
+(*e.g.*, Explore/PCA on dataset protein)

-## Relevant files : You can attach screenshot or when possible, the data that produced the bug (or an extract of them)
+## Relevant files

+You can attach screenshots or when possible, the data that produced the bug (or an extract of them).

-## Workspace id/url : !!!
-Do not provide your UID if your data are private:
+## Workspace id/url

-this project is public and anyone could access your project if you do so.!!!
-You can find url in the page "My workspace".
+!!! **Do not provide your UID** if your data are private: this issue project is public and anyone could access your project if you do so!!!
+If, nevertheless, you want to share your UID or URL, you make it at your own risk.
+You can find IUD/URL on page "My workspace".

 ## System information

-OS/web browser used:
+OS/web browser used.

-### Please add label bug (see below).
-Thank you for helping us to improve ASTERICS.  ###